Summary: Money and power can't always buy you everything. But Kyoya learns that it does still help to get what you want. KyoHaru, AU oneshot

 The thing about being an Ootori was that Kyoya could do anything he wanted and get everything that he wished.
 It was an accepted, albeit unspoken story that an Ootori never accepts the word 'no'.
 The fact that his father Ootori Yoshio, a prominent businessman during morning and a leader of the Triad Mafia in underground Tokyo at night, doesn't hurt either when dealing with people who dared stood up to him.
 Kyoya had been raised in a way that most people would find intimidating and, perhaps, sinful.
 But Kyoya, being Kyoya, had always found ways to take advantage of every opportunity presented to him.

 Their first meeting was an accident.
-Kyoya and his longtime bodyguard drove by in that small, no-heard neighborhood one Sunday morning.
+Kyoya and his longtime bodyguard was driving along a small, quiet neighborhood one Sunday morning.
 He was supposed to have a meeting with one of his father's associate, a contact from Hong Kong, and Tachibana had chosen to take that route as to avoid traffic in the highway.
 Everything was going along well.
 Almost.

-There was a loud bursting sound before the limo gave a lurch and stopped.
+There was a loud burst-like sound before the limo lurched and then eventually came to stop.
 Tachibana glanced at the side mirror and frowned.

 Kyoya barely looked up from the newspaper on his hands.
 "I though you said we'd get to the hotel earlier if we take this route."

 Tachibana swallowed.
 "I'm really sorry.
 Something must have pricked the tire.
 I'll go fix it right now."

 "Excellent idea," Kyoya agreed.
 He glanced at him.
 "And make it fast please."
 Tachibana nodded and quickly got out.
 Kyoya took the opportunity to pick up his phone and dialed his father's number.